oscarbranson/oscarbranson.github.io/about/index.md

 ads: false
 ---

 I am a scuba-diving farmer from Wales who got stuck at university, and ended up studying plankton shells.
 At the moment, I do this in California.

-If you want the nitty-gritty, [have a look at my CV](/assets/140928_FullCV.pdf).
+If you want the nitty-gritty, [**have a look at my CV**](/assets/140928_FullCV.pdf).

 #### My Story